A Review on Quantum Circuit Optimization using ZX-Calculus: Heuristic

-Beaudrap et al. introduce the phase gadget elimination (PHAGE) strategy, a systematic method that takes advantage of spider nest identities to reduce the T-gate count in ZX-diagrams~\cite{beaudrap2020org, beaudrap2020extended}.
+\citet{beaudrap2020org, beaudrap2020extended}~introduce the phase gadget elimination (PHAGE) strategy, a systematic method that takes advantage of spider nest identities to reduce the T-gate count in ZX-diagrams.
 The core idea of PHAGE is to decompose larger and more complex phase gadgets into simpler and smaller ones.
 This decomposition allows for the effective application of spider nest identities to eliminate T-gates.
 The evaluation of PHAGE on a benchmark set of 35 parameterized circuits reveals that the state-of-the-art T-gate counts are improved for 21 instances under runtime constraints.

-\paragraph{Architecture-aware} Zilk et al. use the phase teleportation algorithm of Kissinger and van de Wetering~\cite{kissinger2020journal} to reduce the T-gate count and the Clifford elimination algorithm of Fagan et al.~\cite{faganOptimisingCliffordCircuits2019} to target photonic quantum computers~\cite{zilk2022photonic}.
+\paragraph{Architecture-Aware} \citet{zilk2022photonic}~use the phase teleportation algorithm~\citet{kissinger2020journal} to reduce the T-gate count and the Clifford elimination algorithm of~\citet{faganOptimisingCliffordCircuits2019} to target photonic quantum computers.
 The first step in their procedure is to express a quantum circuit only as a sequence of Hadamard, CZ, and arbitrary Z-phase gates.
-The resulting circuit is converted to a measurement graph that corresponds to a graph-like~(Definition~\ref{def:graph-like}) ZX-diagram.
+The resulting circuit is converted to a measurement graph and interpreted as a graph-like~(Definition~\ref{def:graph-like}) ZX-diagram.
 This ZX-diagram is optimized with the phase teleportation and Clifford elimination algorithms.
+In the MBQC framework, every spider directly corresponds to a qubit; hence a reduction of spiders (e.g. Clifford and T-spiders) decreases the number of qubits.
 Measurement-graphs can be directly converted into hardware instructions.
 The limiting factor of photonic architectures is the number of available photons and optical instruments.
-Compared to the standard photonic compiler Perceval~\cite{heurtel2023perceval}, the ZX-based approach successfully compiles all benchmarked circuits and mostly outperforms with respect to the photon count and optical instrument count.
+Compared to the standard photonic compiler Perceval~\cite{heurtel2023perceval}, the ZX-based approach successfully compiles all benchmarked circuits and mostly outperforms it with respect to the photon count and optical instrument count.

-\subsubsection{Qubit count}
+\subsection{Qubit Count}